Visit interesting galleries in the Vatican Museums!

 - There is a dress code to the Vatican which applies to children too.
 Shoulders and knees must be covered.

-- If St Peter’s Basilica is closed for a religious function at short notice as it is a working church, you will be spending more time in the Vatican gallery’s with your private guide.
+- If St Peter’s Basilica, or Sistine Chapel, is closed for a religious function at short notice as it is a working church, you will be spending more time in the Vatican galleries with your guide.

 - The Vatican Museums get rather busy during summer and after a bank holiday.